-Recently the SSWC Board agreed to create an anthology of material written by SSWC members.
-A primary purpose of the anthology is to provide an opportunity for those who have yet to publish their work in a bound volume.
-There is no intent to make loads of money for the individual or club.
-The works to be included are not restricted to those who have not yet published.
+We have agreed to publish an anthology to be published mid 2014.
+As last year, the primary purposes of the anthology are to encourage our members to write and to provide an opportunity for those who have yet to publish their work in a bound volume.
+The works to be included are not restricted to authors who have not yet published.
 All members are welcome to submit unpublished works as we want to showcase the best of the talent SSWC has to offer.
-“SSWC has talent!”
+“SSWC has talent.”

 Intent is to include short story fiction, non-fiction pieces of general interest, and poetry.
-We are also considering acceptance of a chapter from a work not yet published.
-The chapter should be reasonably stand-alone and perhaps have a lead-in paragraph to provide perspective.
+We also accept a chapter from a work not yet published.
+The chapter needs to be stand-alone and perhaps have a lead-in paragraph to provide perspective.

-Your Anthology Committee will review the material, return same for additional work if required and select the pieces to be included.
+Your Anthology Committee will review the material and return same for additional work if required.
 At this time we are thinking that the bound book will be approximately 300 pages; included material, except poetry, would contain from 500 to 5000 words.
 Up to three written works may be submitted by one author and several from one author may be included in the volume with the understanding that the first priority will be to have as many authors included as possible.

-The anthology will reflect SSWC members’ caliber of writing.
+This is our 2nd book and all members are better informed about the process of critiquing.
 Therefore, it is important that we adhere to principles of good writing.
 Following are criteria we would expect:

-The committee will accept submissions in electronic or printed form.
+The committee will only accept submissions in electronic form.
 We will review them in Times New Roman font, double-spaced, with one-inch margins.
-Please include a cover page with name, title, number of words.
-Do NOT include your name on subsequent pages but do show title and page number..

 Below is a proposed schedule for the Anthology Project:

-In association with this project, we would like to have interested members submit a cover design.
-That design should also be submitted by March 1.
-We will draft criteria.
+In association with this project, we would like to have interested members submit ideas for a cover in either a descriptive or sketch mode.
+That design should also be submitted by April 1.

 So, get writing.
 You may contact Tom Hessler by email at email@example.com if you have questions.
 We will provide updates as time goes by.